“Why should I care about standards management? Reading through standards is painful enough, let me focus on the exciting parts of design!”

 This could be a thought when the topic of standards management arises.
 However, an efficient and robust standards management process can save your business from wasting many hours and costly mistakes.

-This article takes you through the common pitfalls and provides you with a blueprint for implementing standards management best practices in your workplace.
+This article takes you through common pitfalls and provides a blueprint for implementing standards management best practices in your workplace without creating a documentation burden.

 With these pitfalls in mind, consider the following questions:

-If the answer to any of these is no, it may be time to implement a new system.
+If the answer to any of these is no, it may be time to implement a new system of standards management.

 A robust system creates an audit trail that allows you to know: